 • When you want to proceed with your booking, we assist you in the payment procedure and we send you the contract with the owner in English.

-• Also if you are traveling with your family or they plan to go to visit you turning your stay, you/they can feel like you’re at home.
+• Also if you are traveling with your family or they plan to go to visit you during your stay, you/they can feel like you’re at home.

 • Even groups of friends can save money, because the prices do not depend on the number of people who rent the apartment.

-• All the apartments are located in safe residential areas in the city of Milan, close to the tourist attractions and to the main public transports.
+• All the apartments are located in safe residential areas within Milan – close to the tourist attractions and to the main public transports.

 • You can live in Milan feeling like a real Milanese!

 Any further questions?